Hunter Renfroe

-Dustin Hunter Renfroe (born January 28, 1992) is an American professional baseball outfielder for the Los Angeles Angels of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres, Tampa Bay Rays, Boston Red Sox, and Milwaukee Brewers.
+Dustin Hunter Renfroe (born January 28, 1992) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Tampa Bay Rays, Boston Red Sox, Milwaukee Brewers, Los Angeles Angels, Cincinnati Reds, and Kansas City Royals.

 Renfroe received a scholarship to Mississippi State University, where he played college baseball for the Mississippi State Bulldogs.
 The Padres selected Renfroe in the first round of the 2013 MLB draft.
 He made his MLB debut in 2016, was traded to the Rays before the 2020 season, signed with the Red Sox before the 2021 season, was traded to the Brewers after the 2021 season and was then traded to the Angels after the 2022 season.
+He was claimed by the Reds from the Angels on waivers.
+He was released by the Reds after the 2023 season.
+He was then acquired by the Royals prior to the start of the 2024 season.

 Early life

 Hunter Renfroe was born and raised in Crystal Springs, Mississippi, to parents Todd and Tammy.
 He attended Copiah Academy in Gallman, Mississippi, where he played for the school's baseball team.